asreview/asreview/docs/source/installation.rst

 To install a recent version of Python, we recommend to install Anaconda.
 Anaconda offers a user-friendly Python environment.
 Install Anaconda from the website `Anaconda for Windows <https://docs.anaconda.com/anaconda/install/windows/>`__.
+Make sure to add Anaconda to your PATH environment variable when asked.
 Afterwards, repeat the step above to check if Python is installed.

 MacOS